 This quick and easy classic Italian Pasta Salad is the perfect side to share.
 Pasta is tossed with Italian dressing, crunchy vegetables and yummy Italian flavors for this delicious dish.
-This is the perfect make ahead dish when you pan to fire up the grill for dinner, or have the leftovers for an delicious lunch.
+This is the perfect make-ahead dish when you pan to fire up the grill for dinner or have the leftovers for a delicious lunch.

 Delicious Pasta Salad For a BBQ Or Potluck

 You end up with glorious leftovers perfect for lunch or just to add to the dinner table again a second night!

 In the summer I like make-ahead recipes that I can then have dinner done.
 It frees me up to spend more time outside, with my family, or just to chill when we BBQ.

 Ingredients- Flavorful, Colorful and Crunch

 The trick to making this Italian pasta salad delicious is having ingredients that are packed full of flavor, have lots of color and a few that have a little crunch.
 Here’s what I include for ingredients in this pasta salad

 - Broccoli– Cut this into small pieces, broccoli adds crunch!